pvanhauw/Aggregate/README.md

 ## TODO
  - Implement and test "reverse_aero_convention".
 Only alpha=beta=0 has been tested
  - Add test
- - Finish readme and documentation (transformation, data extraction using a serie of point)
+ - Finish readme and documentation (data extraction using a serie of point)
  - fix (reverse)-noAutoOrient
 ## Exemples